Racial Justice Resources

 AAMC Statement on Police Brutality and Racism in America and Their Impact on Health

-David J. Skorton, MD, AAMC president and CEO, and David A. Acosta, MD, AAMC chief diversity and inclusion officer released statement on police brutality and racism.
+David J. Skorton, MD, AAMC president and CEO, and David A. Acosta, MD, AAMC chief diversity and inclusion officer, released a statement on police brutality and racism.
+Read the full statement.

 Resources for Engaging in Anti-Racism Work and Practicing Solidarity